 Increasing your baby's fluid intake is very important.
 Treatment will also be needed for any cause of the jaundice such as an infection.

 Light treatment (phototherapy) uses light to help reduce the amount of bilirubin and so treat the jaundice.
 Your baby's skin and blood absorb the light waves.
 The light waves change bilirubin into harmless substances.
 Phototherapy is safe and effective.
-It is used if the bilirubin level goes too high and is often the main treatment for jaundice in a baby.
+It is used if the bilirubin level goes too high and it is often the main treatment for jaundice in a baby.

 A chart is used to see if the bilirubin level is high enough to need treatment.
 For some babies phototherapy may be started very soon after birth, such as for premature babies or when jaundice starts in the first 24 hours.